 Bullies used to have to do their dirty work face-to-face, lurking on the school playground or outside the neighborhood 7-11.
 These days bullying also happens online, on social networking sites, in emails, and via text message.
 Check out these online resources for facts on cyberbullying, how to help prevent it, and what to do when it happens.

 It's possible to do just about anything online these days, including applying for Social Security benefits and managing your personal finances.
-Our community partners, the Social Security Administration and Denver Community Credit Union, will show you how in back-to-back classes this Thursday, June 2, at 2:00 and 3:00 p.m.
+Our community partners, the Social Security Administration and Denver Community Credit Union, will show you how in back-to-back classes this Thursday, September 1, at 2 pm and 3 pm

 Did you know that you can still check out eBooks and place holds, even when the library is closed?
 We have a large collection of eMedia -- downloadable eBooks, audio eBooks and eFlicks (movies) -- available on your portable device or home computer 24/7.
-The Community Technology Center is providing FREE instruction to show you how it's done!
+The Community Technology Center is providing FREE instruction to show you how it's done.

-The Community Technology Center will be heading out to Bear Valley Branch Library on Saturday, April 16 from 10-11:30 a.m. to give people an opportunity to learn how to download and install the software needed to access Denver Public Library's eMedia collection.
+The Community Technology Center will be heading out to several branch libraries to give you an opportunity to learn how to download and install the software needed to access Denver Public Library's eMedia collection.

 We will be visiting the following branches on the following dates and times:

 Buying a new computer can be overwhelming, but a little research can go a long way.